Low self-esteem is not “your personality”. You can change it.

 Maybe it’s a feeling of always needing to check with someone else just to make sure you did it right instead of trusting your own instinct.

 Perhaps it’s a longing for the day when you wake up and can just feel good about yourself, only to find that day never seems to come.
 Or if it does come, it’s fleeting.
-Because it was based on some accomplishment you did, and as soon as that moment has passed, the old feeling of self-doubt creeps back in.
+Because it was based on some accomplishment you did, and as soon as that moment has passed, the old feeling of inadequacy creeps back in.

 I have been in the exact same place.

-I know the pain of the constant anxiety of wondering if you are doing it right.
+second-guessing that comes from wondering if you are doing it right.

-I know the worry of wondering if everyone else can see how unsure and anxious you feel inside.
+anxiety of wondering if everyone else can see how unsure and anxious you feel inside.

-I know the dream of wanting to wake up, and just feel good, at peace with yourself.
+dream of wanting to wake up, and just feel good, at peace with yourself.

 Sure, I took all the actions I thought a confident person would do.